 But God has a different story for me.

-Never did I imagine, at 25 going on 26, I would be single all of those years.
+Never did I imagine, I would be single since 1991.
 What I struggle the most with isn’t the fact that I’m currently single, but the reality that I’ve always been single.

 And during those years, I’ve exhausted my resources (blogs, books, scripture, sermons, podcasts, articles) on the topic of singleness.
 However, of all the materials I’ve studied, besides scripture, none were from the perspective of someone who had been single their entire life.